 There are also opportunities for us to better leverage the data that’s being created by the second, by the minute, and in some cases by the millisecond and use it to help us with things at the surface involved with predictive and preventative maintenance on all of the rotating equipment that helps to deliver energy to the world.

-Investor: Are some data sets more valuable than others, and how is the value of the data determined?
+Hart Energy: Are some data sets more valuable than others, and how is the value of the data determined?

 Willis: It depends on the company in terms of how they see the value of the data.
 But I would suggest that until we understand the composition of that 95% of the data that’s not being used, most of that data, I would assert, is quite valuable and can be insightful and should be considered in driving decision-making inside of companies.